yermolim/dots-animation/README.md

   "opacityStroke": 10, // null for random opacity | from 0 to 100 where 0 means transparent
   "opacityStrokeMin": 0, // from 0 to 100 where 0 means transparent
   "opacityStrokeStep": 0, // from 0 to 100 where 0 means no opacity changes per frame, for creating blinking effect

-  // number option defines maximum number of dots in canvas at the same time
-  // regardless of canvas size
-  // if number option is not null, density option will be ignored "number": null, // null or positive integer, affects performance
-  // density option defines maximum number of dots per canvas pixel "density": 0.00010, // positive integer, affects performance

   "drawLines": true, // enable drawing lines between adjacent dots, most performance decreasing feature "lineColor": "#6566A7", // hex color string